ccallawa/alyvix_doc/stylesheet.rst

       With text, or use the ``|`` by itself for just the icon (it's always placed as ``::before``)

-A single inline icon is also possible by adding ``fasmall`` as long as it's at the start of a sentence/bullet:
+A single inline icon is also possible by adding ``fa-small`` as long as it's at the start of a sentence/bullet:

-.. rst-class:: fa fasmall fa-play-circle
+.. rst-class:: fa fa-small fa-play-circle

    I'm a ``play-circle`` Font Awesome icon